 Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

-- Reconsider your need to travel overland to and from The Gambia through the Casamance region in southern Senegal because of the unpredictable security situation and the risk of attack by armed bandits.
+Reconsider your need to travel overland to and from The Gambia through the Casamance region in southern Senegal because of the unpredictable security situation and the risk of attack by armed bandits.
+See Safety and security.

-- Remain vigilant and avoid all protests, rallies and political events as they may turn violent without warning.
+Be alert to possible civil unrest.
+Avoid all protests, rallies and political events – they could turn violent without warning.
+See Safety and security.